learn-co-students/plotly-basics-data-science-intro-000/README.md

                  'name': 'Our nice line'}
 ```

-However, instead of passing to our `iplot` function an array of traces, we pass our `iplot` function a dictionary with a `data` key, which has a value of an array of traces.
-And a `layout` key, with a value of a dictionary representing our layout.
+However, instead of passing to our `iplot` function a list of traces, we pass our `iplot` function a dictionary with a `data` key, which has a value of a list of traces.
+The `layout` key points to a dictionary representing our layout.

 ```python